docker/cli/docs/reference/commandline/stack_services.md

   -f, --filter filter         Filter output based on conditions provided
       --format string         Pretty-print services using a Go template --help                  Print usage
-      --kubeconfig string     Kubernetes config file
-      --namespace string      Kubernetes namespace to use
-      --orchestrator string   Orchestrator to use (swarm|kubernetes|all) -q, --quiet                 Only display IDs
+  -q, --quiet                 Only display IDs
 ```